-Students in Year 8 to 10 can take Study Support in place of one of their electives.
-Please see the entry in the course description of the handbook for further information in relation to this.
+Students in Years 8 to 10 can take Study Support in place of one of their electives.
+Please see the Study Support entry in the course description section of this handbook for further information.

 Learning Support Adjustments

 Support in class, in particular for assessments, can be given in a variety of ways, including reduced content, extra time, and scaffolding of tasks.
 Assistance is also given through withdrawal from class for assessments and examinations for identified students.